 The greater the genetic relatedness between two people, the more altruistically they tend to behave towards each other.
 Your parents contain 50% of your genes and so do your siblings.
 But you contain 100% of your own genes!
 So you’re genetically related to yourself the most and are likely to help yourself the most.

 All else being equal, you’ll behave more altruistically toward your direct siblings than your first cousins (who contain 25% of your genes), more altruistically towards your first cousins than your second cousins, and so on.

 Yes, blood is thicker than water and we’re wired to prefer helping our families over everything else.
 Even people who have strained relationships with their siblings can go to great lengths to ‘make things right’.
-Even though they might have had a bad past experience with their siblings, forces deep within them keep pulling them toward maintaining good relations with their closest kin.
+Even though they might have had bad past experience with their siblings, forces deep within them keep pulling them toward maintaining good relations with their closest kin.